-These awards are based on a combination score that is determined by the exhibitor's score on the skillathon, their Jr. Fair Show placing and their showmanship placing.
+These awards are based on a combination score that is determined by the exhibitor's score on the poultry skillathon, their highest Jr. Fair Poultry Show placing and their poultry showmanship placing.
 Awards will be given by individual ages and overall.
 This will be done for both Market and Fancy (non-production, non-meat).